chicken curry recipe

 Notes

-1. You can also skip the whole spices if you do not have.
+1. You leave out the whole spices if you do not have.
 But they add a more intense flavor to the curry.

-3. To substitute yogurt, soak 12 cashew nuts or almonds or 3 tablespoons of white poppy seeds in half cup water for 30 minutes.
-Later blend it in a small grinder to make super smooth milk.
+3. To substitute yogurt, use 1.5 tbsps cashew butter or soak 12 cashew nuts or almonds or 3 tablespoons of white poppy seeds in half cup water for 30 minutes.
+Later blend it with 4 to 6 tablespoons water in a small grinder to make super smooth milk.

 4. If you don’t like chunky curry with onions and tomatoes then blend the onion tomato masala with half cup water in a blender.